The great grid upgrade logo

 The Suffolk onshore scheme

-• a connection from the existing transmission network via the proposed Friston Substation, including the substation itself.
+• a connection from the existing transmission network via Friston Substation, including the substation itself.
 Friston Substation already has development consent as part of other third-party projects.
 If Friston Substation has already been constructed under another consent, only a connection into the substation would be constructed by Sea Link

-• a HVDC underground cable connection of approximately 10 km in length between the proposed converter station near Saxmundham, and a transition joint bay (TJB) approximately 900 m inshore from a landfall point (below) where the cable transitions from onshore to offshore technology
+• a HVDC underground cable connection of approximately 10 km in length between the proposed converter station near Saxmundham, and a transition joint bay (TJB) approximately 900 metres inshore from a landfall point (below) where the cable transitions from onshore to offshore technology

 • a landfall on the Suffolk coast (between Aldeburgh and Thorpeness).